Jürgen Vollmer

-Jürgen Vollmer (born 11 July 1939) is a German photographer known for his association with the Beatles during the band's time in Hamburg in the early 1960s.
+Jürgen Vollmer (born 11 July 1939) is a German international photographer, best known for his association with The Beatles in Hamburg during the band's early career.
 Vollmer, along with Astrid Kirchherr and Klaus Voormann (the "Exis"), befriended the band and were responsible for some of their most iconic images in their leather-clad days prior to Brian Epstein.
+Vollmer would go on to be a prominent photographer for films and celebrity photographer.

 Early life and Beatles

 In April 1961, a few months before he moved from his hometown of Hamburg to Paris, Vollmer photographed the then unknown Beatles as a student of photography.
-John Lennon used one of these photos in 1975 as the cover of his solo album Rock 'n' Roll and wrote in the same year in his foreword to Vollmer's photo book Rock 'n' Roll Times: "Jürgen Vollmer was the first photographer to capture the beauty and spirit of the Beatles.
+John Lennon would later use one of these photos in 1975 as the cover of his solo album Rock 'n' Roll.
+Lennon wrote in his foreword to Vollmer's photo book Rock 'n' Roll Times: "Jürgen Vollmer was the first photographer to capture the beauty and spirit of the Beatles.
 We tried very hard to find someone with his touch [...] nobody could."

-The Beatles owe Vollmer their trademark, the mushroom head hairstyle.
+The Beatles owe Vollmer their trademark "moptop" hairstyle.
 John Lennon is quoted in the Beatles anthology as saying: "Jürgen had a flattened-down hairstyle with a fringe in the front, which we rather took to.
 We went over to his place and there and then he cut our hair into the same style."
 Paul McCartney also confirmed several times in interviews that Vollmer created the Beatles hairstyle when they visited him in Paris in October 1961.
 Even as a schoolboy in the mid-1950s, Vollmer had always combed his hair forward, which was very unusual in Hamburg at the time.
 In the group of young artists who were friends of the Beatles in Hamburg, Vollmer was the first with such a hairstyle.

 Paul McCartney wrote in his foreword to Vollmer's illustrated book From Hamburg to Hollywood, published in England in 1997: "[Jürgen's] sense of style and excellent photographic skills were to have a profound effect throughout our careers."